rlucente-se-jboss/rootless-serverless-with-podman-and-systemd/README.md

 returns the IP address of your host, whether its a virtual or physical installation.

-This demo doesn't technically require RHEL 9 but you will need systemd release 246 or later for auto-scale down to work correctly.
+RHEL 9 beta is used since it includes systemd release 250.
+The auto-scale down feature was added to systemd-socket-proxyd in systemd release 246.
-RHEL 9 beta includes systemd 250.

 ### Run the setup scripts
 Copy (or git clone) this project onto your Linux host.
 Change to the directory where you've copied this content (e.g. my directory matches the name of this project as shown below):

-    cd ~/rootless-serverless-podman-systemd
+    cd ~/rootless-serverless-with-podman-and-systemd

 Make sure the above directory matches the location of the files in this project.